 John Dewey, B.R.
 Ambedkar, and the Pursuit of Radical Democracy (under review)

-Racial Caste, Abolitionism, and Democracy in Charles Sumner’s Political Thought
+India, Racial Caste, and Abolition in Charles Sumner’s Political Thought

 G.S.
 Ghurye and the Making of Race in Modern India